keboola/developers-docs/cli/templates/structure/jsonnet-files/index.md

 **Warning: "templates" is an experimental feature.**

-All project [JSON files](/cli/structure/) are in template defined by [Jsonnet](https://jsonnet.org/) files.
+All project [JSON files](/cli/structure/) are in a template defined by [Jsonnet](https://jsonnet.org/) files.
 Jsonnet is based on JSON syntax.
 Valid JSON is also valid Jsonnet.
-In addition, Jsonnet offers more language constructs such as [conditions, cycles, variables, ...](https://jsonnet.org/learning/tutorial.html)
+In addition, Jsonnet offers more language constructs such as [conditions, cycles, variables, ...](https://jsonnet.org/learning/tutorial.html).

 ## Functions